Selecting a LTE Modem

 You'll want to check the following technical details:

-T-Mobile and AT&T devices tend to have a lot of cross over support for each other's networks, but you'll have to shop for carrier unlocked devices to successfully SIM swap - or convince your carrier to unlock the device.
-Other carrier specific devices don't tend to have enough cross over support to be worth the while.
+T-Mobile and AT&T devices tend to have a lot of crossover support for each other's networks, but you'll have to shop for carrier unlocked devices to successfully SIM swap - or jump through hooks to get your carrier to unlock the device.

-Smartphones tend to have more cross-carrier compatibility, but you still need to check their specific specs - as some are released specifically for a carrier.
+Flagship smartphones tend to have more cross-carrier compatibility, but you still need to check the specific specs - as some are released with features tied specifically to a single carrier.